What Is a Spiritual Journey? An Insider Guide to Transformation

 • Herculean effort and will are required in the early stages of one’s journey (to overcome prior conditioning).

-• Make sure you directly address negative emotions like fear, anger, and guilt, and their original source.
+• Ensure that you directly address negative emotions, such as fear, anger, and guilt, and their underlying causes.

-• While the spiritual journey may follow specific stages, everyone’s experience is entirely unique.
+• While the spiritual journey may follow specific stages, everyone’s experience is unique.

-• Even though it’s beneficial to learn from others and seek knowledge, eventually, all that comes from the external world must be discarded.
+• Even though it’s beneficial to learn from others and seek knowledge, eventually, all that comes from the external world is discarded.

 Realizing One’s True Nature